15 Best Types of Employee Training Methods (2024)

 Job rotation is a great way to train employees by moving them around different roles in the company.

-Job rotation has loads of benefits.
+This training method has many benefits.
 It improves employee engagement and satisfaction because people feel valued and invested in the company.
 It also helps identify future leaders and can make organisations more agile.

 But job rotation can have some drawbacks.
 Employees may feel anxious or stressed when they move to a new role.
 And it can disrupt teams if key people get moved around too much.